brodel10/brodel10/README.md

 - 👋 Hi, I’m Rodel aka @brodel10
 - 👀 I’m interested in Mountain Biking
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Full Stack

 <!---
 brodel10/brodel10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.